dimitrisstubos/marshmallow/README.md

 Marshmallow is a financial education app designed to help parents teach their children about money management, savings, and responsibility through chores and quests.

+## Hosted Demo

 ## Views

+### Landing Page

+- **index.html**
+  - Serves as the entry point for the application
+  - Allows users to choose between Parent and Child dashboards

 ### Parent Views